appsquickly/typhoon/README.md

 #### Reams of it?

 There's been a criticism that the XML is verbose and un-readable.
-If you take a look at the <a href="https://github.com/jasperblues/spring-objective-c-example">sample application</a> you'll see that this is ___simply not true___.
+If you take a look at the <a href="https://github.com/jasperblues/spring-objective-c-example">sample application</a> you'll see that this is <a href="https://github.com/jasperblues/spring-objective-c-example/blob/master/PocketForecast/Assembly.xml">___simply not true___</a>.
 There is not much of it, and what there is can be grouped and modularized appropriately.

 The argument comes from those with a vested interest in another approach, and was actually the same one that was used by Google in defense of their Guice container when it came out. _(But not at all by Justin in relation to his Guice-like